codec-abc/human-resource-machine-program-evaluator-fable-version/README.md

 ### To Auto Compile/WebPack/Reload on save

-run only first time
+Run only the first time
 ```bash
 npm install -g live-server
 ```

-then in a different terminal for each command
+Then in a different terminal for each command

 ```
 fable -w